aaronxsu/functional-scala-exercises/README.md

 _Note_ :

-* Files appended by `-not-me` means that the solution was inspired by some online suggestions, which means these exercises may need later revision for me to better internalize.
+* Files appended by `-not-me` means that the solution was entirely inspired by some online suggestions.
+If `-partly` is appended, it means that the exercise has multiple questions, and only part(s) are done by myself.
+These mean the exercises may need later revision for me to better internalize

 * Files appended by `-has-better` means that they include a better (in terms of efficiency, stack safety, etc) solution posted online.